waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Agent Reliability:** My `map_analyzer_agent` was fundamentally broken.
 Do not trust it until it has been successfully overhauled and tested.
 Rely on direct observation first.

 - **Item-Gated NPCs:** Some NPCs block paths and require a specific item to let you pass, instead of a battle.
 Example: Rocket Grunt at Mt.
 Moon B2F (30, 12) requires a fossil.

+- CRITICAL LESSON: The battle-warp at (29, 9) on Mt.
+Moon B2F is completely unreliable.
+After defeating the Zubat, I was not teleported.
+This is NOT a viable strategy for progression and should be avoided.